HG4D/.github/profile/README.md

 # HG4D

-Building software that serves humanity.
+We believe in engineering exceptional software products that don't accept that misinformation, crime, polarizing politics, and social distortion are inevitable consequences of a world connected by web and mobile applications.
+These injuries result for the assumption that it's not possible to be an ethical and a profitable company, at the same time.

+We say; How can we know that when it's never been tried?

 We design and develop systems grounded in quality, ethics, and human benefit.
-From prediction markets and financial transparency tools to AI-assisted decision making, we build for problems that matter.
+Truth and argument validation markets and financial transparency tools to AI-assisted decision making, we build for problems that matter.

 ## Our Mission

-To create software that upholds the highest standards of quality and ethical practice, making tools that genuinely improve human decision-making, transparency, and trust in systems that affect real lives.
+We raise the bar by crafting software to exceed the highest standards of quality, ethics, and user expectations.
+We exist to be  making tools that genuinely improve human decision-making, transparency, and trust in systems that affect real lives.

 ## Our Work